piyush-mohapatra/Verilog_codes/README.md

-This is a verilog code for 4 bit ring counter with right shift feature
+This is my verilog code repository.
+I have written all the verilog codes for digital circuits from scratch.